 - 8 oz.
 Block Fontina Cheese, grated and divided

 - 8 oz.
-Velvetta Cheese, cubed
+Velveeta Cheese, cubed

 - 8 oz.
 Cream Cheese, cubed

-- In the same or separate large sauce pot on medium heat.
+- In the same or separate large saucepot on medium heat.
 Melt the butter and add the flour and whisk together.
 It will look clumpy.
 This is normal.
 Slowly pour in the evaporated milk while whisking to remove any flour clumps.

 - Add the pasta and stir.
-Pour the pasta inside the cheese mixture and pour in the casserole dish.
+Pour the pasta into the cheese mixture, stir to combine, and pour in the baking dish.
 Sprinkle the rest of the cheese on top and cover with aluminum foil.
-Place in the oven cover for 15 minutes and uncovered for 10 minutes to all the topping to brown.
+Place in the oven cover for 15 minutes and uncovered for 15 minutes for all the topping to brown.
 Allow to slightly cool and serve.